Clinical Research & Education

 outcomes associated with new implants that preserve bone and are gender specific.

-Dr. Dearborn is active in the design of new joint replacement implants,
+Dr. Dearborn and Dr. Sah are active in the design of new joint replacement

-with the intent of extending their longevity.
-He and the Institute team
+implants, with the intent of extending their longevity.
+Both physicians

 During the next ten years, as the influence of the Institute for Joint